-- Tomatoes -- I use cherry or grape tomatoes from our garden, but Roma tomatoes are fine, too.
+- Fresh Tomatoes -- I use cherry tomatoes or grape tomatoes from our garden, but Roma tomatoes are fine, too.

 - Garlic cloves -- or garlic powder, in a pinch

-- Cheese -- We like Feta, and Gorgonzola
+- Cheese -- We like Feta, Parmesan cheese or Gorgonzola cheese

 How to Make Bruschetta with Tomato and Basil

-First, chop your tomatoes, add some olive oil, and season with sea salt, pepper and a little Italian seasoning.
+First, chop tomatoes, and place in a small bowl or medium bowl, depending on how much you are making.
+Combine tomatoes with some olive oil, and season with sea salt, pepper and a little Italian seasoning.
 Set aside while you make garlic butter and prepare the bread.

 And today, I also used basil from our mini garden and little cherry tomatoes and yellow pear tomatoes.
 I love the added pop of color!

 We usually use feta cheese to top the bruschetta.
 But, Gorgonzola tastes amazing.
 It's tangier than the usual feta, and it really complements the tomatoes and basil.
-You can also use mozzarella cheese if you have it.
+You can also use shaved Parmesan or shredded Parm or mozzarella cheese if you have it.

 Bruschetta with Tomato and Basil